My ‘Favourite’ Coaching Questions

 “Given that your goal/focus at the start of the session was ‘Y’, where are you at with that now?”

 Contracting questions help you to check whether the session is still on track for the original goal/focus area, and gives the coachee the opportunity to change tack if it’s more appropriate.
 Contracting questions also give the coachee the opportunity to summarise their thinking so far, and any resulting learning.
 These questions often elicit new information, which can be explored further and additional challenge offered, if necessary.

 Reflecting on both the individual questions and the types of questions you ask is a useful exercise in reviewing your practice as a coach.

 A useful follow-up to this could be …

 “So what if anything do I need to change to ensure I’m an effective coach for my coachees?”

 Questioning is a key skill in your coaching toolkit, so aim to review your abilities here on a regular basis – either on your own, or via coaching supervision.

 If you found this blog useful you may also like:

-I’m Debbie Inglis, Executive coach, Coach Trainer & Supervision coach, working across the UK and Internationally with leaders and their teams to maximise leadership performance, create more effective, confident, and motivated teams … in a way that brings out the best in them.
+I’m Debbie Inglis, Leadership & Mental Toughness Coach, Coach Trainer & Supervision Coach.
+I work across the UK and Internationally with leaders and their teams to maximise leadership performance, create more effective, confident, and motivated teams … in a way that brings out the best in them.